-After a hard work day, when you have to sit, walk or stand hours in not the most comfortable, sometimes even compressive and tightening clothes, you want to feel relaxed and comfortable when you come home.
+After a hard work day, when you have to sit, walk or stand for hours is not the most comfortable, sometimes even compressive and tightening clothes, you want to feel relaxed and comfortable when you come home.
 And a practical and elegant silk robe can become your favorite thing to wear at home.

-We try to look our best when we go to work, to party, to meet friends, even to shop.
+We try to look our best when we go to work, to party, to meet friends, and even to shop.
 But at home many allow themselves to relax and not bother with the choice of clothing.

 What is our regular home outfit?
 T-shirt and shorts.
-Of course they are good if you are cleaning the house or cooking dinner.
+Of course, they are good if you are cleaning the house or cooking dinner.
 But isn’t it better to change baggy well-worn shorts and an old t-shirt with a few oily spots and put on a silk robe when we are reading a book, or sitting at a computer, or watching TV, or talking to friends or family?
 Or maybe when you are at home the last thing you care about is how you look?
 I think a woman in any situation should always look attractive and stylish.

 What if you are a housewife or work from home and your husband works in a women’s team?
-In this situation you especially need to take care how you look at home.
+In this situation, you especially need to take care of how you look at home.
 Why?
-Because during the day your husband is surrounded by well-dressed women (with make-up, manicure, stylish hairdo also).
+Because during the day your husband is surrounded by well-dressed women (with make-up, manicure, and stylish hairdo also).
 No matter how strong feelings are, over time a man more and more senses the difference if the wife doesn’t care how she looks at home.

-I never saw a silk robe with a very convenient zipper closure for example.
-Belts are not very comfortable with silk robes – the fabric is very smooth and slippery and always sliding so you have to be on lookout always.
+I never saw a ready-made silk robe with a very convenient zipper closure for example.
+Belts are not very comfortable with silk robes – the fabric is very smooth and slippery and always sliding so you have to be on the lookout always because the belt shifts and with it, the dress no longer fits well.
 But if you sew you can make it exactly as you like meeting all your requirements and desires.
 As you will see below, it’s quite easy to sew a robe, and most importantly – it’s useful!

-Silk is the most hypoallergenic of all fabrics, helps decrease skin’s loss of moisture and because of this promotes rejuvenation of the skin, prevents to some degree effects of aging and relieves dry, flaky skin conditions by locking moisture in and ensuring it stays on your skin.
-If you would like to know more about benefits of silk fabric check out my article “Great benefits of pure silk fabric”.
+Silk is the most hypoallergenic of all fabrics, helps decrease skin’s loss of moisture and because of this promotes rejuvenation of the skin, prevents to some degree effects of aging, and relieves dry, flaky skin conditions by locking moisture in and ensuring it stays on your skin.
+If you would like to know more about the benefits of silk fabric check out my article “Great benefits of pure silk fabric”.
 I will never make a robe from synthetic fibers!

 So, let’s now recap what robe I would like to sew and why I can’t find it easily for sale in stores.

-- I don’t want it just for 10 minutes wear, I want to lounge around my house in it for hours.
+- I don’t want it just for 10 minutes wear, I want to lounge around my house in it for hours

 - I don’t want it too short or too long ( I want it to be comfortable, right?)

-- I want to feel good in it so it has to be roomy enough for lifting, flexing, and waving my arms around.
+- I want to feel good in it so it has to be roomy enough for lifting, flexing, and waving my arms around

 - I don’t want it a solid color, prints are better because I can wear it without fear that every drop of water can destroy the garment.

-- I want it with some sleeves to cover my arms ( but not too long that they become inconvenient)
+- I want it with some sleeves to cover my arms but not too long that they become inconvenient

-- I don’t want it completely shapeless and baggy, I want it to have some shape to show off my curves.
+- I don’t want it completely shapeless and baggy, I want it to have some shape to show off my curves

-By the way, if you would like to know how to wash silk clothes at home check out my article “Some secrets of silk fabric care: preparing silk fabric for sewing; washing and ironing silk garments and bedding”
+By the way, if you would like to know how to wash silk clothes at home check out my article “Some secrets of silk fabric care: preparing silk fabric for sewing; washing and ironing silk garments and bedding”.

 So with all this in mind, what choices do I have to be able to buy one?
 I think absolutely none.

 That’s why I can sew a silk robe and I am going to show you how easily you can make one too – even without a pattern.
-But of course you will need to have some sewing skills and some essential sewing tools.
+But of course, you will need to have some sewing skills and some essential sewing tools.
 This project is not intended for a complete beginner.